noahbailey/docbot/docs/services/opensmtpd.md

     sudo chown root:opensmtpd /etc/secrets

 Note: the manpages refer to the group `_smtpd`, but this group does not exist on Linux; only OpenBSD.

+## Enable and start the service

+After editing the config files, restart the service:

+    sudo systemctl restart opensmtpd

+Make sure it is enabled:

+    sudo systemctl enable opensmtpd

 ## Aliases